gryan337/zabbix-widgets-table/README.md

 # Zabbix Custom Widget - Table
-An table widget with advanced functionality for the Zabbix dashboard
+A table widget with advanced functionality for the Zabbix dashboard

 ## Overview